 The Company’s Operations

-JSC Latvijas Gāze is the only natural-gas transmission, storage, distribution, and sales operator in Latvia.
-The company ensures the supply of natural gas to 443,000 customers in Latvia; during heating season, the company also supplies natural gas, from the Inčukalns Underground Gas Storage Facility, to Estonia, northwestern Russia, and Lithuania.
+JSC Latvijas Gāze is the only natural gas transmission, storage, distribution and sales operator in Latvia.
+The company ensures the supply of natural gas to 443,000 customers in Latvia and ensures natural gas transmission and storage for customers in Estonia, Russia & Lithuania.

 Our objective is to strengthen JSC Latvijas Gāze’s position as a leader in the Latvian fuel market, by increasing the availability of natural gas, promoting the variety of its consumption, and ensuring Latvia with one of the most stable natural gas supplies in Europe.

 Our vision is to transform Latvia into one of Europe’s largest natural-gas storage centers, utilizing our country’s unique geological formations.

 Our mission is to contribute to the Baltic region’s economy, by ensuring the safety of energy supply, the development of the sector, and competitive pricing.